akkeris/docs/addons/postgresql.md

 If your app's requirements eventually outgrow the resources provided by the initial plan you select, you can upgrade your database as well (note, this may result in a small amount of downtime).
 To upgrade your database retrieve the ID of the addon from `aka addons -a [app-space]`.
 Then run the upgrade with the new plan as the option `aka addons:upgrade -a [app-space] a3bf4f1b-2b0b-822c-d15d-6c15b0f00a08 akkeris-postgresql:premium-0`.
 If the addon `a3bf4f1b-2b0b-822c-d15d-6c15b0f00a08` in the example before was a standard-0 it would be upgraded to a dedicated premium-0.

 Apps are placed into maintence mode while the applications database is upgraded.

+In addition to upgrading you can downgrade a plan using `aka addons:downgrade`, note if their is insufficient space to downgrade your plan the operation will fail and revert back to the existing plan.